cgrymala/post-content-shortcodes/readme.txt

 = How do I pull posts from another blog in the network? =

-Use the `blog_id` argument in the shortcode to indicate from which blog the posts should be pulled.
-This plugin does not have to be active on the source blog (the one from which you're pulling the post/list), it only needs to be active on the blog on which you're using the shortcode.
+Use the `blog` attribute to specify which site/blog the post should be pulled from.
+The `blog` attribute can accept a blog ID (numeric) or a blog name (the slug of the blog).

 = Will this plugin work in a multisite environment? =

 Yes.
 You can safely network-activate this plugin, or even use it as a mu-plugin.
+To pull a post with a slug of 'this-is-my-cool-post' from a blog with an ID of 10 and a slug of 'mycoolsite', the usage would look something like:

+`
+[post-content post_name="this-is-my-cool-post" blog=10]
+`

+or

+`
+[post-content post_name="this-is-my-cool-post" blog="mycoolsite"]
+`

 = Will this plugin work with multinetwork? =